AMZ-Racing/fsd-resources/README.md

   - imu : Contains the accelerometer and gyroscopes information in a sensor_msgs/Imu message type.
 This sensor is an SBG ellipse-N. The position of this sensor in the car frame is x = 0.0 m, y = 0.0 m.

   - gps : Contains the GPS information in sensor_msgs/NavSatFix message type.
-The data is expressed in degrees for Lattitue and Longitude.
+The data is expressed in degrees for Latitude and Longitude.
 The sensor is the same SBG ellipse-N used as IMU.

 <a name="amz_vision_2017"></a>
 ## AMZ Vision 2017 Dataset
   - A Vision dataset taken on fluela driverless with all the details can be found in this [link](https://github.com/grafue/SERVO/tree/master/Examples/ROS)

-<a name="munichmotorsports_fsoco"></a>
-## municHMotorsport Formula Student Objects in Context (FSOCO)
-  - Open-Source Dataset for Objects that need to be recognized during the dynamic disciplines of the Formula Student Driverless competitions, started by municHMotorsports, [link here](https://github.com/ddavid/fsoco).

 <a name="sw_tools"></a>
 # SW Tools